rainier39/SelfSearchCrawler/README.md

 Ultimately my intention is to create a self-hosted search engine.
 This crawler is one half of the project, the other half is the actual PHP webapp which I haven't yet made and uploaded to github.
 For now, this is an incomplete project.
 The crawler is very basic and is likely far from pefect at this point in time.

+## Usage
+This is incomplete software so I wouldn't recommend using it currently.

 ## TLD List
 I got the `tlds-alpha-by-domain.txt` file from here: https://data.iana.org/TLD/tlds-alpha-by-domain.txt